- Myrtle Beach Real Estate Information

 Southeast area of Brunswick County, North Carolina - Information about Brunswick Plantation, Crow Creek, Sunset Ridge, Spring Mill Plantation, The Farm at Brunswick and Calabash Lakes within the page Brunswick Isles NC Beach Retirement Real Estate.

-North Strand of Horry County, South Carolina - In North Myrtle Beach there is Barefoot Resort Golf Villas at Willow Bend, Palm Lakes, Barefoot Resort Townhome Collection at Bay Village, Barefoot Resort Island Villa Collection at Clearwater Bay, The Retreat at Barefoot Village, Ocean Hill, and Seabrook Plantation.
+North Strand of Horry County, South Carolina - In North Myrtle Beach there is Tuscan Sands at Barefoot, Barefoot Resort Golf Villas at Willow Bend, Barefoot Resort Townhome Collection at Bay Village, Barefoot Resort Island Villa Collection at Clearwater Bay, The Retreat at Barefoot Village, Ocean Hill, and Seabrook Plantation.
 In Little River there is Lafayette Park, Carolina Crossing, North Village, Kettering Estates, Little River Estates, Palm Lakes Plantation, Oak Grove, and Waterfall.
 In Longs there is Myrtle Lakes North, Lakes at Plantation Pines, Bradford Meadows, Chestnut Estates, Pine Needle Estates, and Arbor Glen.

 Central Strand of Horry County, South Carolina - In Myrtle Beach there is Cameron Village, Fox Horn, Summerlyn, Berkshire Forest, Emmens Preserve, Clear Pond, Lauderdale Bay, Waterford Plantation, Hunt Club at Hunter's Ridge, Oceanwalk, Covington Lake East, Windsor Plantation, Carillon at Tuscany, The Park at Forestbrook, Highlands at Withers Preserve, Cresswind Myrtle Beach at Market Common, Sweetgrass Square at The Market Common, Arrowhead Grand, Waterway Palms Plantation, The Reserve at Market Common District, The Lakes, Lawsonss Landing, The Diamond, Bent Oak Estates, Palm Cove, Sugar Mill, Silver Fox Landing, Charleston Lakes, and Cipriana Park at Grande Dunes.
 In Conway there is Midtown Village, Chandler's Run, Jessica Lakes, and Ridge Point.
 In Surfside Beach there is Deerfield Links, The Chalets at Surside Beach Club, Surfside Beach Club - The Landing, Surfside Beach Club - Clearwater Lakes and Coral Springs, and Surfside Beach Club - Lake Forest.